ggppjj/christianvapesuppliers/index.md

+## Update April EIGHT 22

+Ok so we're working on a special blemd of NEW formaulas that should really knock the jesuis into your sprit L O L!!!

+IT's made from 100% real vape juice and no aditives like tobacco or spit, we promise!!!!

+Pricing:

+To Be Determin!!!!!

+## STAY TUNES!@!!!!

+---

 ## Bless our mess!!!
 ![construction](https://thumbs.gfycat.com/ClassicSneakyGyrfalcon-size_restricted.gif)
 Hello and welcome to the best site for finding christian vape supplies (NOT SUPPLIERS IT WAS A TYPO BUT I ALRAEDY PAYED FOR THE SITE AND THEY WONT GIVE ME A REFUND) and oru walk with christ